PacketFabric/terraform-provider-packetfabric/examples/use-cases/cloud_router_aws/README.md

     - resource **"aws_dx_gateway_association"**: Associates a Direct Connect Gateway with a Virtual Private Gateways (VPG)
     - resource **"cloud_router_bgp_session"**: Create BGP sessions in PacketFabric
     - resource **"cloud_router_bgp_prefixes"**: Add BGP Prefixes to the BGP sessions in PacketFabric

+**Note**: Virtual Gateway Assocociations with Direct Connect Gateways can take a while.

 ## Before You Begin